-Nasal & Sinus Surgery in San Francisco
+Nasal & Sinus Surgery in San Francisco, CA

 Nasal and/or sinus surgery may be indicated for the treatment of a variety of common conditions that we see at the California Sinus Centers.
 Surgery is generally indicated only after no resolution is seen using medical treatment.
 For more information on nasal and sinus surgery visit our ENT centers throughout San Francisco, Palo Alto, and San Jose, and speak with our sinus surgeons about your next steps.